Developer Guide

 tag edit ct/1 t/teammates

-.
+Expected: The second contact tag in the contact tag list is edited fromcolleaguestoteammates.
 The contact tag list should remain sorted in alphabetical order.
-In addition, all contacts who were previously tagged withcolleagues
+In addition, all contacts who were previously tagged withcolleagueswill now be tagged withteammates. -

 Test case: Enter